 Can AI replace SEO?

 No. AI changes how you do SEO, but the fundamentals haven’t moved: useful content, solid site structure, real authority.
 In the debate of SEO vs AI, it’s not either-or.
-The HubSpot 2026 report found 86.4% of marketers already use AI tools.
-The Aira State of Technical SEO report backs this up: 86% of SEO professionals now use AI in their workflow, up from 65% in 2024.
+HubSpot’s 2026 report found 86.4% of marketers already use AI tools.
 They’re using AI to do SEO better, not to skip it.

 Is AI content bad for SEO?

 Not automatically.
 Google says they care about helpful content, not how it was made.
 But most AI content is unhelpful by default: generic, no point of view, sounds like everything else on page one.
 The risk isn’t using AI.
 It’s publishing without editing.
+Lily Ray’s study of 220 sites found 54% lost 30%+ of their peak traffic after publishing AI content at scale.
 I cover this properly in whether AI content hurts your SEO.

 How do I use AI for SEO?